hughesadam87/pyparty/README.rst

    .. _`Enthought Canopy`: https://www.enthought.com/products/canopy/
    .. _viewer: http://nbviewer.ipython.org/

 **These notebooks are free for redistribution.
-If referencing, please cite as:**
+If referencing in publication, please cite as:**
         - Hughes, A. (2012).
 [A Computational Framework for Plasmonic Nanobiosensing](https://www.researchgate.net/publication/236672995_A_Computational_Framework_for_Plasmonic_Nanobiosensing).
 Python in Science Conference [SCIPY].

 Overview and Features